-Blandford Forum Town Council is pleased to announce that as a result of its decision to invest in water boilers from AquAid, they will be supporting the installation of water wells (known as Elephant Pumps) in Africa.
+Blandford Forum Town Council is pleased to announce that as a result of its decision to invest in water boilers from AquAid, they are supporting the installation of water wells (known as Elephant Pumps) in Africa.
 Due to their unique relationship with AquAid, this has provided the Council with the opportunity to help those further afield less fortunate than themselves.

 When an organisation purchases water dispensers from AquAid, a percentage of the sales revenue is donated to the Africa Trust, a charity which installs Elephant Pumps.
 Through this initiative AquAid have donated more than £7,000,000 to the Africa Trust resulting in more than 2,000,000 people being supplied with potable water.